wordproof/drupal-module/README.md

 # WordProof timestamp

-This module aims at buildind the truster web.
+This module aims at building the trusted web.
 It enabled sites to timestamp content and expose that timestamp through JSON-LD.
 For more information on the trusted web visit [thetrustedweb.org](https://thetrustedweb.org/).

 ## Usage